CSCfi/beacon-python/docs/index.rst

     The Beacon project was launched in 2014 to show the willingness of researchers to enable the secure sharing of genomic data from participants of genomic studies.
-    Beacons are web-servers that answer questions such as Does your dataset include a genome that has a specific nucleotide (e.g. G) at a specific genomic coordinate (e.g. Chr.1 position 111,111)? to which the Beacon must respond with yes or no, without referring to a specific individual.
+    Beacons are web-servers that answer questions such as:

+    Does your dataset include a genome that has a specific nucleotide (e.g. `G`) at a specific genomic coordinate (e.g. `Chr.1 position 111,111`)?

+    To which the Beacon must respond with yes or no, without referring to a specific individual.

     -- https://github.com/ga4gh-beacon/specification

 ``beacon-python`` Web Server aims to implement the `Beacon API specification <https://github.com/ga4gh-beacon/specification>`_ by providing an easy to use and configure web application.

+In order to facilitate loading data, we provide out of the box a ``*.vcf`` data loader into the Beacon :ref:`database`.

 ----